Dr Tim Hoogenboom, a Research Sonographer, looks at the promise and perils of machine learning in medical imaging.

 The problems of introducing artificial intelligence and image analysis in the clinic are numerous, but I think it is important to view them as a challenge to overcome, rather than something to fear and avoid.

 Tim Hoogenboom is a Research Sonographer based in the Division of Integrative Systems Medicine and Digestive Diseases.
 He gained clinical experience as a medical imaging and irradiation expert in the Netherlands before transferring into translational research at Imperial in 2013.
-His current research is funded by the Imperial Health Charity and the RM partners Accountable Cancer Network.
+His current research is funded by the Imperial Health Charity and the RM partners Accountable Cancer Network in partnership with the NIHR Imperial BRC.